What Medical Benefits Is An Injured Employee Entitled to in Louisiana Workers Compensation?

 If the employee fails or refuses to sign the Physician's Choice Form, the insurance company may suspend medical benefits until such time as the employee complies with the law, and seek an expedited hearing to be held within ten days in order to compel the employee to comply with the law on physician choice.

-But having the employee's payments temporarily suspended (which rarely even happens) is much better for the employee than agreeing to choose the insurance company's doctor as the employee's treating physician.
+But having the employee's payments temporarily suspended (which rarely ever happens) is much better for the employee than agreeing to choose the insurance company's doctor as the employee's treating physician.

 The Importance of Choosing the Right Doctor